Immune Thrombocytopenic Purpura

 - A decrease in platelets can result in easy bruising, bleeding gums, and internal bleeding.

-- Treatment options include a variety of medications that can reduce the destruction of platelets or increase their production.
+- Treatment options include medicines that can reduce platelet destruction, or help

-- In some cases, surgery to remove the spleen is necessary.
+- In some cases, surgery to remove the spleen is needed.

 - Before your visit, write down questions you want answered.

 - Bring someone with you to help you ask questions and remember what your provider tells

 - At the visit, write down the name of a new diagnosis, and any new medicines, treatments,